Paolo Ferri: Awards and honors

-December 2020 – he was awarded the honour of Cavaliere of the Order of Merit of the Italian Republic “for his contribution to space sciences and the activities of the European Space Agency”.
+In December 2020, Ferri was named Cavaliere of the Order of Merit of the Italian Republic for "his contribution to space sciences and the activities of the European Space Agency”.

-March 2023 – SpaceOps Lifetime Achievement Medal – “For being a life-long true ambassador and a recognised authority of space mission operations and international collaboration in the domain of space missions”.
+In March 2023, Ferri received the Space Ops Lifetime Achievement Medal "for being a life-long true ambassador and a recognised authority of space mission operations and international collaboration in the domain of space missions”.

-Book awards

-September 2023 – Le Sfide di Marte, di Paolo Ferri (raffaello Cortina Editore 2023) Finalist at Trieste Next – Science Book of the Year – Special Jury Mention: “Per avere con scrittura scorrevole e accattivante unito divulgazione scientifica e racconto, piacere della scoperta e passione per il lavoro, e, contribuendo a rendere Marte meno misterioso, ha dimostrato che scrutare mondi lontani aiuta a guardare dentro di sé”.